A-Ravioli/A-Ravioli/README.md

 - Oak Ridge National Lab: AI researcher on a ton of different teams
 - Charles Schwab: created charitable giving vehicles with their charitable arm
+- A bunch of different startups: Ondara, Distru, etc.

 i go to school in Boston, but i usually work in Cambridge, and you can probably find me in San Francisco.